Web-learning/Web-learning/README.md

 dealing with GitHub

 All are welcome, and there's never a stupid question.
-I believe that by collaborating we can build better, educators informed tools that contribute to the class !
+I believe that by using [KIFF pedagogy](https://weblearning.co.za/blog/kiff/) we can build better, educators informed tools that contribute to the class !

 ## Direction :potted_plant: